Early Life and Education of Britney Spears: A Complete Timeline

 December 2, 1981: Britney Spears Born

 On December 2, 1981, Britney Jean Spears was born.
-She would later be referred to as the "Princess of Pop", and become one of the world's best-selling music artists.
+She would later become known as the "Princess of Pop" and one of the most culturally significant figures of the 21st century.

 Others born on this day/year

-1994: Returned to Mississippi and enrolled at McComb's Parklane Academy
+1994: Returned to Mississippi and Enrolled at Parklane Academy

-After The All-New Mickey Mouse Club was canceled in 1994, Britney Spears returned to Mississippi and enrolled at McComb's Parklane Academy.
+After the cancellation of The All-New Mickey Mouse Club in 1994, Britney Spears returned to Mississippi and enrolled at McComb's Parklane Academy.

 April 1999: Rolling Stone Cover Controversy